DrPariah/Monster-Hunter/MH/README.md

 * Lunastra
 * Teostra
 * Lao-shan Lung
-* Yama Tsukami
 * Fatalis

-**Monster subspecies are not included in the mod.** Monster's unique abilities are not available in-game, like _Lunastra_'s fiery aura and _Kushala Daora_'s wind due to the limited json codes.
-Also, most of their special attacks are not doable in json.
+**Monster subspecies and monsters that has no craftable armors are not included in the mod.** Monster's unique abilities are not available in-game, like _Lunastra_'s fiery aura and _Kushala Daora_'s wind due to the limited json codes.
+Also, most of their special attacks are not doable in json, so we'll go with plain ones :D

 ***